-COL. WILLIAM LEWIS MOODY
+WILLIAM LEWIS MOODY, SR.

-William Lewis Moody earned a law degree in Virginia and came to Fairfield, Texas, in the 1850s.
+William Lewis Moody, Sr., earned a law degree in Virginia and came to Fairfield, Texas, in the I850s.
 He served in the Confederate Army during the Civil War.
 After spending several months in Union prison camps and later being wounded in Mississippi, he was promoted to Colonel and spent the last months of the war in Austin.

-Recognizing that Galveston offered more opportunities than Fairfield, Colonel Moody settled here in 1866 and began to make his mark.
-Among his many business and municipal involvements, he was a founder and president of the Galveston Cotton Exchange, a founder and director of the Gulf, Colorado & Santa Fe Railroad, and Chairman of the Galveston Committee that persuaded Congress to fund Galveston's development as a deep water harbor.
+Recognizing that Galveston offered more opportunities than Fairfield, he and his wife, Pherabe, moved their small family here in 1866.
+Among many business and municipal involvements, he was a founder and president of the Galveston Cotton Exchange, a founder and director of the Gulf, Colorado & Santa Fe Railroad, and Chairman of the Galveston Committee that persuaded Congress to fund Galveston's development as a deep water harbor.

-Active in Democratic politics, Colonel Moody

-was elected to the State Legislature in 1873 but served only briefly; Governor Richard Coke appointed him Texas Financial Agent, and he and his family spent a year in New York City where the Colonel sold Texas bonds.
-Colonel Moody was a friend and major supporter of William Jennings Bryan, three-time Democratic candidate for president.

-The Colonel remained active in business until just a few days before his death at age 92 in 1920.
+Active in Democratic politics, William Lewis Moody, Sr., was elected to the State Legislature in 1873 but served only briefly; Governor Richard Coke appointed him Texas Financial Agent, and he and his family spent a year in New York City where he sold Texas bonds.
+He was a friend and major supporter of William Jennings Bryan, three-time Democratic candidate for president.
+He remained active in business until just a few days before his death at age 92 in 1920.